Minneapolis Miracle: Reception

-NFL.com writer Marc Sessler and The Ringer writer Robert Mays, among others, quickly deemed the game an "instant classic," worthy of entry into NFL lore.
+NFL.com writer Marc Sessler and The Ringer writer Robert Mays, among others, quickly deemed the game an "instant classic", worthy of entry into NFL lore.
 Several commentators – including Mays and former Vikings general manager Jeff Diamond – described the game as ending the Vikings' history of postseason heartbreak.
 Keenum and Diggs earned widespread praise for their late-game heroics.
 Joe Buck later told Rich Eisen in an interview: "As far as football, it's probably number one for exciting moments that I've been a part of."

 Meanwhile, Williams – who earlier intercepted Keenum to help get New Orleans back into the game – was widely criticized for diving at Diggs instead of waiting to tackle him in bounds.
-Some compared the mistake to Bill Buckner's infamous fielding error in Game 6 of the 1986 World Series.
+Some compared the mistake to Bill Buckner's 1986 World Series error.

 Saints punter Thomas Morstead was praised for his sportsmanship as he was the first player to return to the field for the extra point attempt.
 In recognition, Minnesota fans donated more than $221,000 to Morstead's charity.